 Tenants often want to feel safe in their homes.
 Many wonder if they can put up security cameras outside their rental property.
 This is a common question with no easy answer.

-The ability to install outdoor security cameras depends on the lease agreement and local laws.
+Thank you for reading this post, don't forget to subscribe!The ability to install outdoor security cameras depends on the lease agreement and local laws.
 Some landlords allow it, while others forbid it.

 Tenants should check their lease and talk to their landlord before setting up any cameras.